jrock2004/blog/posts/hello-world/index.md

 posts: [
   {
     id: 1,
-    title: "This is my first post",
+    title: 'This is my first post',
-    body: "Some description would go here",
+    body: 'Some description would go here',
   },
-]
+];
 ```